SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/README.md

-# Notes for our site
+# Notes for the AMF site

 * `_pages` holds the main pages
 * Images on home page and main pages should have ratio 1:1.61